jm379/blog/posts/1-extending-ruby.md

 create_makefile 'window/window'
 ```

-We need to add some flags to the linker to be able to compile our raylib wrapper, and also a validator
+We need to add some flags to the linker to be able to compile our raylib wrapper, and also, it's a good
-to check if we have access to the raylib library.
+idea to add a validator to check if we have access to the raylib library in our system.

 Now let's use it after compiling the extension